the six most beautiful villages of naxos

 • Altitude: 650m, nestled in the mountains

-• Known for: Its 5 small museums, marble alleys, and Venetian architecture
+• Known for: Five small museums, marble alleys, and Venetian architecture

 • Eat at: Lefteris Taverna for goat stew & local wine